 Project on Child Development

 IPR psychologist and early cognition expert Sandra Waxman directs the Project on Child Development, a developmental laboratory that welcomes parents and their children from birth to age 6.
 Projects focus on how infants and young children acquire language and how they acquire core cognitive capacities, and how these two come together in the developing mind.

 Society for Research on Educational Effectiveness

 The Society for Research on Educational Effectiveness (SREE) brings together individuals interested in the use of causal inference to improve educational practice.
 SREE provides a forum to engage with a community of researchers, practitioners, policymakers, and students united in a desire to advance education research.
-IPR education researcher and statistician Larry Hedges is president of the society and also co-editor of the society’s Journal of Research on Educational Effectiveness (JREE).
+IPR education researcher and statistician Larry Hedges was a founding president of the society and also co-editor of the society’s Journal of Research on Educational Effectiveness (JREE).
 The society, as well as its current director, Robert Greenwald, is based at IPR.